Table of Contents

-Maximising revenue by keeping logistics costs down is key to running a successful business.
-But keeping costs down while shipping product overseas can be a huge challenge, thanks to customs, import duties, and taxes.
+Now more than ever before, ecommerce businesses are prioritizing minimising logistics costs to maximise revenue.
+But keeping costs down while shipping products from overseas can be a huge challenge because of costly customs, import duties, and taxes.

-One of the most common CBP’s laws known by ecommerce business is Section 321, which allows low-value shipments to bypass taxes and duties, making it more affordable to ship products to the US (even from China).
+Section 321 allows low-value shipments to bypass taxes and duties, making it more affordable to ship products to the US.

-In this guide, we’ll go over how Section 321 works, and how to use it to your advantage.
+In this guide, we’ll dive into how Section 321 works and how you can use it to your advantage.

 Note: This article is solely for informational purposes and does not constitute legal advice.